Quickstart

 Head to the Isaacus Platform to create a new account.

-Once signed up, add a payment method.
+Once signed up, add a payment method to claim your free credits.

 After adding a payment method, create a new API key.